Gistly

 AI is reshaping call center QA at every stage of the workflow.

 Speech analytics converts every call into searchable, analyzable text.
-Modern ASR engines handle multiple languages, accents, and the code-switching patterns common in Indian contact centers.
+Modern ASR engines handle multiple languages, accents, and the code-switching patterns common in Indian contact centers, where an agent might start a call in English, switch to Hindi for rapport, and use Marathi technical terms.

 Multilingual transcription is particularly critical for BPOs operating across India's linguistic landscape.
 A QA program that only works for English-language calls is blind to 40-60% of interactions in many operations.

 AI applies your scorecard criteria to every transcribed call.
 Compliance checks, greeting verification, closing procedures, keyword detection, and sentiment analysis are all evaluated automatically.
-Calls that score below threshold are flagged for human review.
+Calls that score below threshold are flagged for human review rather than the other way around.

 This inverts the traditional QA model.
 Instead of humans finding problems in a sample, AI finds problems in every call, and humans verify, coach, and improve.